e-oz/Memory/README.md

 + Tags for keys
 + "Dog-pile" ("cache miss storm") and "race condition" effects are excluded
 + Lock, unlock or acquire key just by one command
-+ Auto Unlocker - any locked key will be automatically unlocked (on exit from function or script)
++ Auto Unlocker - any locked key will be automatically unlocked (on exit from function or script, RAII)
 + You can select keys via callback-function (Map)
 + One interface for all storages - you can change storage without changing your code
 + Increment() method can work with arrays, strings and numeric values